digitaltwinconsortium/ManufacturingOntologies/README.md

 * UA_SERVER_OBJECT_ID
 * UA_SERVER_DNS_NAME

-### Replacing the Production Line Simulation with a real Production Line
+### Replacing the Production Line Simulation with a Real Production Line

 Once you are ready to connect your own production line, simply delete the VM through the Azure Portal or, if you are running the simulation on a local PC, call the StopSimulation.cmd script.
 Then follow these instructions to connect your own production line: